MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

   - ![Inactive presence status.](media/oceh-appear-away-icon.png "Appear away presence status")  Inactive

-For the presence status or the icon to display correctly, ensure that cookies are enabled in your browser for all modes.
+For the presence status or presence icon to display correctly, ensure that cookies are enabled in your browser for all modes.

 ## Update your presence status